 JPMorgan Chase's employees are its most important resource, and in many areas of the financial services industry, competition for qualified personnel is intense.
 JPMorgan Chase endeavours to attract talented and diverse new employees and retain, develop and motivate its existing employees.
-JPMorgan Chase's efforts to retain talented and diverse employees can be particularly challenging when members of its workforce are targeted for recruitment by competitors.
-If JPMorgan Chase were unable to continue to attract or retain qualified and diverse employees, including successors to the Chief Executive Officer, members of the Operating Committee and other senior leaders, JPMorgan Chase's performance, including its competitive position, could be materially and adversely affected.
+JPMorgan Chase's efforts to hire and retain talented and diverse employees could be hindered by factors such as: